c3lang/c3docs-old/docs/types.md

 ##### Naming

 All user defined types in C3 starts with upper case.
 So `MyStruct` or `Mystruct` would be fine, `mystruct_t` or `mystruct` would not.
+This naming requirement ensures that the language is easy to parse for tools.
-Since this affects C compatibility, it is possible to use attributes to change the external name of a type:
+It is possible to use attributes to change the external name of a type:

 ```
 struct Stat @extname("stat")